Buffalo Sabres: Early years and the French Connection (1970–1981)

-In the team's second season, 1971–72, rookie Rick Martin, drafted fifth overall by Buffalo in 1971, and Rene Robert, acquired in a late-season trade from the Pittsburgh Penguins, joined Perreault and would become one of the league's top forward lines in the 1970s.
-Martin broke Perreault's record at once with 44 rookie goals.
+During the team's second season, rookie Rick Martin, drafted fifth overall by Buffalo in 1971, and recently acquired Rene Robert joined Perreault to become one of the league's top forward lines in the 1970s.
+Martin broke Perreault's goal-scoring record as a rookie with 44 goals.
 They were nicknamed "The French Connection" after the movie of the same name and in homage to their French-Canadian roots.
 The Sabres made the playoffs for the first time in 1972–73, just the team's third year in the league, but lost in the quarterfinals in six games to the eventual Stanley Cup champion Montreal Canadiens.

-After a subpar year in 1974 that saw them miss the playoffs (as well as aging defenseman Tim Horton's death in a DUI-induced car accident), the Sabres tied for the best record in the NHL in the 1974–75 regular season.
-Buffalo advanced to the Stanley Cup Finals for the first time in team history to play against the rough Philadelphia Flyers (who had been recently nicknamed the "Broad Street Bullies"), a series which included the legendary Fog Game (Game 3 of the series).
+After the 1973–74 season, which saw them miss the playoffs (as well as defenseman Tim Horton's death in a DUI-induced car accident), the Sabres did an odd moment at the 1974 NHL amateur draft.
+General manager Punch Imlach annoyed at the length of the draft decided to draft a fictitious Japanese player named Taro Tsujimoto.
+The pick was later invalidated.
+That season, they tied for the best record in the NHL in the regular season.
+Buffalo advanced to the Stanley Cup Final for the first time in team history to play against the Philadelphia Flyers, a series which included the legendary Fog Game (game three of the series).
 Due to unusual heat in Buffalo in May 1975 and the lack of air conditioning in the Buffalo Memorial Auditorium, parts of the game were played in heavy fog that made players, officials, and the puck invisible to many spectators.
 During a face-off and through the fog, Sabres center Jim Lorentz spotted a bat flying across the rink, swung at it with his stick, killing it.
 It was the only time that any player killed an animal during an NHL game.
 The Sabres won that game thanks to Rene Robert's goal in overtime.
 However, Philadelphia would wind up taking the Stanley Cup in six games, winning the series 4–2.

-The French Connection, joined by 50–goal scorer Danny Gare, continued to score prolifically for the Sabres in 1975–76, but the team lost in the quarterfinals to the New York Islanders.
-The Sabres had success through the late 1970s behind Gare and the French Connection (Perreault, Martin and Robert), but they were unable to return to the Finals despite a Wales Conference championship in 1980 and being the first team to beat the Soviet Olympic Team when they toured the United States.
-The French Connection era ended with Robert's trade to the Colorado Rockies in 1979 and Martin's trade to the Los Angeles Kings in 1981, by which time Martin's career was essentially finished as the result of a devastating knee injury in 1980.
-All three players have had their sweater numbers (11, 7 and 14, respectively) retired and a statue erected in their honor at KeyBank Center in 2012.
+Although Danny Gare scored 50 goals in the 1975–76 season, the team lost in the quarterfinals to the New York Islanders.
+The team did not return to the Final with the French Connection despite a Wales Conference championship in 1979–80 and being the first team to beat a team from the Soviet Union during the Super Series '76.
+The French Connection era ended with Robert's trade to the Colorado Rockies in 1979 and Martin's trade to the Los Angeles Kings in 1981.
+All three players have had their jersey numbers (11, 7 and 14, respectively) retired and a statue erected in their honor at KeyBank Center in 2012.